 Map 2 shows the locations of bicycle crashes reported to police from 2006 to 2010, symbolized by crash severity.
 According to the UDTCS, “out of the 162 (bicycle and pedestrian) crashes, 108 crashes occurred at intersections along the Green Street, Springfield Avenue, Sixth Street, Lincoln Avenue and Fourth Street corridors, which is not surprising given the high pedestrian and bicycle crossing volumes at those intersections.”
 28 This data and the analysis included in the UDTCS Existing Conditions Report were considered heavily when assigning priority to infrastructure improvement recommendations included in Chapter 6.

-Crash Analysis (Updated 2024)
+Crash Analysis (Updated 2024):

 From the iCAP Portal